ADA-research/Sparkle/CONTRIBUTING.md

 Make sure to also update the `CHANGELOG.md` and the version number with a minor version (after the dot) when ready to merge to main.
 E.g., 0.4.1 changes to 0.4.2.

 ### All other development
 The development is done on the `development` branch.
-Before starting your own work, make sure you have the pre-commit pipeline installed to avoid any flake8 issues on the GitHub, by running `pre-commit install` in the sparkle environment.
+Before starting your own work, make sure you have the pre-commit pipeline installed to avoid any ruff issues on the GitHub, by running `pre-commit install` in the sparkle environment.
 To make changes to Sparkle, please create a branch from `development` and add your code there.
 If, during testing, you need to clean up local files, please do so using the custom git command `git sparkle-clean` as this preserves certain untracked files that are necessary to run Sparkle (and which would be removed when simply running `git clean -dxf`).
 To make this command locally available, run `git config alias.sparkle-clean "clean -dxf -e Sparkle.egg-info"` once.
 When ready, create a pull request towards the `development` branch.

 ## Pull requests, review, and merge protocol
 1. Prior to creating a pull request, **the author(s) of the changes are expected to ensure the general, code style and testing conditions below are satisfied**.
-To avoid burning through our build minutes on Github, this is easily tested locally by running "flake8" or "pytest" in the main sparkle directory in your branch.
+To avoid burning through our build minutes on Github, this is easily tested locally by running "ruff" or "pytest" in the main sparkle directory in your branch.
 2. Pull requests should be reviewed by at least one member of the Sparkle development team.
 3. Once all reviewers have approved the pull request it can be merged.
 Make sure issue branches are deleted upon merger to avoid excessively many dormant branches.
 In principle the last reviewer to approve should do the merge immediately.
 However, if this does not work because, e.g., a final (minor) change is requested, or they forget, someone else can take over the responsibility.